Information for employees

 When dealing openly with hazardous, bio- and radioactive materials, mouth and nose covers must not be worn.
 However, respiratory protection must still be used for special activities requiring respiratory protection.

 Suspected cases, returnees from abroad and risk groups

-- For employees for whom infection with the corona virus represents an increased health risk (e.g. due to a pre-existing condition such as leukaemia, diabetes, lung diseases), the necessary measures (e.g. no public access, no service centre, work in the home office, etc.) must be taken in consultation with the attending physician - if necessary with the involvement of the LMU medical service („Betriebsärztlicher Dienst“).
+For employees for whom infection with the corona virus represents an increased health risk (please consult the information provided by the RKI) the necessary measures (e.g. no public access, no service centre, work in the home office, etc.) must be taken in consultation with the attending physician - if necessary with the involvement of the LMU medical service („Betriebsärztlicher Dienst“).
 A risk assessment must also be prepared before commencing work.
 If the measures deemed necessary by a doctor cannot be implemented, the doctor must decide whether the employee is fit for work.
 The employer must be notified immediately of any incapacity for work („Dienst-/Arbeitsunfähigkeit“) and proof of this must be provided by submitting a corresponding medical certificate of incapacity for work.
 In addition, there is always the possibility that holiday and overtime claims may be reduced.

 The spread of COVID-19 continues to lead to sometimes drastic restrictions on international air and travel, entry restrictions, quarantine measures and disruption of public life such as curfews in many countries.
 Changes to entry and quarantine regulations are sometimes made without prior notice and with immediate effect.
 LMU therefore recommends that business trips be avoided as far as possible and that video and telephone conferences be held whenever possible.